This feature is experimental. It may be changed or removed in a future version.

 </html>

-Upon seeing the response header, Unpoly will assign the server-provided context object to the layer's context object, adding or replacing keys as needed.
+Upon seeing the response header, Unpoly will merge the server-provided context object into the layer's context object, adding or replacing keys as needed.
+Client-side context keys not mentioned in the response will remain unchanged.

 There is no explicit protocol to remove keys from the context, but the server may send a key